 Endogenous ouabain is actively secreted by the adrenal gland and to some extent by the brain.
-Nevertheless, the mechanisms of the synthesis and secretion of endogenous ouabain remain unexplored.
+Nevertheless, the mechanisms of the synthesis and secretion of endogenous ouabain remain largely unexplored.
 The early portion of the biosynthetic pathway is similar to that for aldosterone and occurs primarily in the zona glomerulosa cell layer of the adrenal gland.
 The distal events and intermediates in the biosynthesis remain to be determined.
 Once the endogenous ouabain has been synthesized, it is actively transported out of the cell by an unknown mechanism.
 The combinination of laboratory studies with clinical studies (Collaborator Dr. Bruce Hamilton) in humans has led to several insgihts into the regulation and significance of endogenous ouabain.

 Proteomics and the Biosynthesis of Endogenous Ouabain

 In working on the biosynthetic pathway for endogenous ouabain, we developed a series of photo affinity probes, some of which specifically label a number of proteins.
 Most of these proteins have been identifed by mass spectrometry and some appear to be directly associated with specific reactions in the biosynthetic pathway.